ellamkoch/Pet-Kennel-Shell/README.md

 ### Files used
 -index-2.js

+### Bonus Features Implemented
+-Introduced the rest() method to fully restore a pet’s energy to 100.
+-Added multiple pet instances using the factory function to simulate a small “pet family.”
+-Implemented and tested both happiness and energy changes through method interactions.
+-Included inline comments explaining how this binds each method to the correct pet object.

 ### Testing
 Used Code Runner with VS Code for testing again, same as I did for Day 1.
 Output shown, including the bonus was:
 Pet name: Blob, Species: Goat, Happiness: 50, Energy: 100.